snok/install-poetry/README.md

      if: runner.os != 'Windows'
    ```

+   but we think this is an annoying way to have to structure our workflows,
-   but we set a custom environment variable, `$VENV`, pointed at the activate
+   so we set a custom environment variable, `$VENV` which will point to the
+   OS-specific venv activation script, whether you're running UNIX or Windows.
-   script, to prevent you from having to repeat yourself.
-Instead do this
+   This means you can do this instead

    ```yaml
    - run: |